 - 1. All such projects are co-owned by the student and NYIT.
 In each case, the students who originate the project should decide which student or students co-own it with NYIT. - 2.
 Either the student or NYIT may arrange distribution.
 Students who do not wish to have their project distributed or published may veto distribution. - 3.
 NYIT will decide whether to put its name on the given project. - 4.
-Distribution deals, whether arranged by NYIT or by the student, must be approved and signed by the dean. - 5.
-All income, and other up-front obligations paid, will go directly from the distributor to the student and NYIT on a 50/50 basis.
+Distribution deals, whether arranged by NYIT or by the student, must be approved and signed by the dean.

+- 5. All income, and other up-front obligations paid, will go directly from the distributor to the student and NYIT on a 50/50 basis.
 Outside funding is not considered to be an up-front obligation. - 6.
 NYIT's income will be used for scholarships, for funding future student projects, and for fees and expenses in connection with placing student work in festivals.
 If a project wins a prize, that prize goes to the student, less the cost of placing it in competition. - 7.
 Projects may be distributed only after a faculty advisor is certain that all necessary clearances have been obtained by the student. - 8.
 The student and NYIT each have a right to prints (copies) at cost as such prints (copies) are needed for NYIT or student use.
 Such prints (copies) may not be rented or sold.

-Copies of transcripts of all high school work, including college-level courses.
+- Completed application - \$50 nonrefundable application fee - Copies of transcripts of all high school work, including college-level courses.
 Your midyear and final grades will be required.
-All final, official transcripts must be received prior to the start of your first semester.

-Official SAT (critical reading and math only) or ACT test scores.
+All final, official transcripts must be received prior to the start of your first semester. - Official SAT (critical reading and math only) or ACT test scores.
 You have the option of submitting results from the previous or redesigned SAT.
-If you have fewer than 24 credits of previous college work completed, you will need to submit official SAT or ACT scores.

-Tell us about your career goals and why attending NYIT would further these goals.
+If you have fewer than 24 credits of previous college work completed, you will need to submit official SAT or ACT scores. - NYIT SAT Code: 2561, NYIT ACT Code: 2832 - Two letters of recommendation - 300-350 word essay on one of the following topics: - Tell us about your career goals and why attending NYIT would further these goals. - Describe the achievement of which you are most proud and why.